DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/03_ImplementWizardStep1Part1.md

   We won't need the container anymore later so the name is up to you.

+Select the newly added container so that it is going to become the new parent for insert.
 Insert the remaining controls in the same way and order.
 The form will be referenced later in code snippets.
 Therefore the name must be as stated below:

 |Control   |Name Parent   |Name  |
 |---|---|---|
 |EditForm   |newy added `Container1`    |WizardStepImpHdrMainView   |
 |Button   |newy added `Container1`   |up to you  |

-## Configure Added Form and Button
+## Configure added Form and Button

 First we have to wire our form with the underlying `IMP_CO2_CONS_RAW_HDR` table.
 Go to the data source property and select the table.